-“We need an intranet that is compatible with our cloud first strategy!”
-Companies like Salesforce, Google and, more recently, Microsoft are starting to hear utterances like this more and more frequently from customers.
+“We need an intranet that’s compatible with our cloud-first strategy!”
+Companies like Salesforce, Google, and, more recently, Microsoft are starting to hear utterances like this more and more frequently from customers.
 These days, these software companies only have services that run on their own servers, i.e. in their cloud.
-If a customer decides to pursue a cloud first strategy, that’s not a problem.
+If a customer decides to pursue a cloud-first strategy, that’s not a problem.

 In reality, as well, the cloud does offer a number of advantages.
-The users of a system do not care where the server is located.
+The users of a system don’t care where the server is located.
 The application just needs to be fast and reliable.
-Long outages and sluggish reaction times torpedo user acceptance extremely effectively and in the long term, however.
+Long outages and sluggish reaction times torpedo user acceptance extremely effectively, however, and in the long term.

-Now as a business leader, you have to ask yourself the question concerning how dangerous it can be if your proprietary data is potentially accessible to others in the cloud.
-Anyone who has worked for the FBI, the Federal Police, the Federal Printing Office, or Apple will quickly realize that maintaining confidentiality with these organizations is of paramount importance compared to a start-up with maybe ten employees.
+Now as a business leader, you have to ask yourself the question of how dangerous it can be if your proprietary data is potentially accessible to others in the cloud.
+Anyone who’s worked for the FBI, the Federal Police, the Federal Printing Office, or Apple will quickly realize that maintaining confidentiality with these organizations is of paramount importance compared to a start-up with maybe ten employees.

-What is important is that you find a reliable answer to the question of, “Do we have the capacity and need to run our own intranet servers ourselves?”
-If the response is a clear “yes,” a cloud first strategy isn’t right for your organization.
+What’s important is that you find a reliable answer to the question of, “Do we have the capacity and the need to run our own intranet servers ourselves?”
+If the response is a clear “yes,” a cloud-first strategy isn’t right for your organization.
 However, if you don’t want or are not allowed to burden your already scarce system administrator resources with an intranet project, you should consider running it in the cloud.
-Here, however, it doesn’t play a particularly important role for you and your intranet team in the specific cloud you run your intranet.
+Here, however, the specific cloud you choose for your intranet is not of great consequence for you and your intranet team.

 There are organizations that want to run all their applications in a specific cloud for strategic reasons, although that doesn’t always make sense.
 Atlassian, for example, has tailored its data center products very heavily toward an AWS environment and provides a lot of automation for this environment that should be taken advantage of.
 SAP, on the other hand, has a close partnership with Google and can offer to run SAP systems in the Google Cloud in a particularly efficient and automated manner.

 It’s best to speak to your own systems administrators or expert consultants about where and how you should run your intranet.
-Only experts can effectively assess technical aspects like bandwidth restrictions, backup requirements, expense and the stability of the connection to other services.
-You will have to take the restrictions that the providers have into account while doing so here, of course.
+Only experts can effectively assess technical aspects like bandwidth restrictions, backup requirements, expense, and the stability of the connection to other services.
+You’ll have to take the providers’ restrictions into account while making your decision, of course.

-When it comes to our company, I’m delighted we are able to offer very flexible intranet operations with our Linchpin intranet and Atlassian Confluence base.
-Customers have the choice of providing the hardware themselves, leasing it in a private cloud of their own choosing or handing everything over to their provider.
+When it comes to our company, I’m delighted that we’re able to offer very flexible intranet operations with our Linchpin intranet and Atlassian Confluence base.
+Customers have the choice of providing the hardware themselves, leasing it in a private cloud of their own choosing, or handing everything over to their provider.
 Everything is included, from the installation software to a cloud subscription service including an all-around convenience package.
-A customer first strategy, so to speak.
+A customer-first strategy, so to speak.